-If you want to transfer title to property, the commonest way is by written deed.
+If you want to transfer title to property, the commonest way is by a written deed.
 Warranty deeds, grant deeds and quitclaim deeds will all do the job.
-Quitclaim deeds, unlike the others, do not provide any guarantees that the title the "grantor" or owner conveys is legitimate.
-Like the other forms of deed, quitclaim deeds must be notarized for the transfer of title to take effect.
+However, you need to know the repercussions of a quitclaim deed.

-Quitclaim deeds are often used when the grantor transfers title to a "grantee" within her family, so liability isn't as big an concern, the Bankrate website states.
+Quitclaim deeds are often used when the grantor transfers property rights to a "grantee" within her family, so liability isn't as big a concern.
 The deeds can also be used to transfer property to a living trust, or for a divorcing spouse to give up any claim to a jointly owned house.

 Title transfers must be recorded in the county where the property resides, but usually, the notary public who applies their official seal can be licensed anywhere in the state.

 In many places, the deed can even be notarized by a notary public licensed in another state, but some states and counties won't accept this.
 Every state and county have their own rules concerning who is legally allowed to practice as a notary public.

 For example, in New York, a notary public must either be a resident of the state or have a place of business there.
 If they cease to have a place of business in the state and are no longer residents, they vacate their offices and cannot notarize quitclaim documents or any other kinds of documents.
 And even residents who move out of state and cease to maintain business premises in NY cannot continue working as notary public.

 Anyone with a notary public license can seal a deed, even if they don't call themselves a notary public.
 For example, bankers, attorneys and real estate agents may have a notary public license, and any of them could apply their seal to notarize a quitclaim deed.

 Warning Concerning Notarization